Sign In

 • 'The makeup' can refer to the MUA or the actual makeup being applied, don’t be surprised if you hear and MUA being referred to as ‘the makeup’ in conversation.

 • The natural look.
 Very rarely is the natural look ever natural.
-MUA’s will be working to accentuate the talent's healthy glow.
+MUA’s will be working to accentuate the talents healthy glow.

 FAQ’S